Yenakiieve

 Yenakiieve is an important regional centre of coal mining, metallurgy, chemical production and manufacturing.
 The city's outdated industry has caused accidents like that of a gas explosion which occurred in June 2008 at one of Yenakiieve's coal mines.
 Yenakiieve was founded in 1898 when numerous workers' settlements around the Peter's Iron and Steel Works were united into a single settlement named after Fyodor Yenakiyev.
 Its first coal mines dated from 1883.
 The settlement was incorporated as a city in 1925.
 By 1958, the city and factories had expanded significantly and overtook the outlying villages of Simyukuo, Yevrah, and Tsiminyenny, all of which were resettled in their entirety when local livestock could not survive the expanding steel mills' runoff and pollution.
-One of the oldest metallurgical factories of Ukraine—the Yenakiieve Iron and Steel Works—operates in Yenakiieve.
+One of the oldest metallurgical factories of Ukraine — the Yenakiieve Iron and Steel Works operates in Yenakiieve.

-The city is known as the birthplace of the former President of Ukraine, Viktor Yanukovych (in office 2010–2014).
+The city is known as the birthplace of the former President of Ukraine, Viktor Yanukovych (in office 2010–2014) and his son, who was the People's Deputy of Ukraine from 2006 to 2014.

 History

 Permanent settlements on the territory of present-day Yenakiieve were founded in 1783.
-In 1858 the Sofiyevsky coal mine opened there.
-At the same time the Petrovsky cast-iron plant was built, today known as the Yenakiyeve Iron and Steel Works.
-In 1895 engineers F. Yenakiev and B. Yalovetsky and several Belgian businessmen founded a Russian-Belgian metallurgic company which by 1897 constructed the new Petrovsky cast-iron plant around Fyodorovka.
+In 1858, the Sofiyevsky coal mine opened there.
+At the same time the Petrovsky cast-iron plant was built, today known as the Yenakiieve Iron and Steel Works.
+In 1895, engineers F. Yenakiev and B. Yalovetsky and several Belgian businessmen founded a Russian-Belgian metallurgic company which by 1897 constructed the new Petrovsky cast-iron plant around Fyodorovka.
 Coal mines were opened around the plant.
 Settlements were formed near them and in 1898 they were united into one called Enakievsky after the founder of the Russian-Belgian metallurgic society.
 The writer A. I. Kuprin, who worked at the plant in 1896, described workers’ lives in the story “Molokh”.
 Before World War I several plants were built in Yenakiieve: coke chemical, brick, beer brewing and butter making.
 The Petrovsky plant became one of the largest metallurgic plants (3rd place) in southern Russia.
 In 1913 it produced 349,200 tons of cast-iron and 316,400 tons of steel.
-As a result of ruin after World War I and the Civil War of 1919–1921 Petrovsky plant was the only one producing steel.
+As a result of ruin after World War I and the Civil War of 1919–1921, Petrovsky plant was the only one producing steel.
 By 1925 the population in Yenakiieve was 34,000, and it was referred to as a town.

-In 1928 the town was renamed into Rykovo, after Soviet party- and statesman Alexei Rykov.
+In 1928, the town was renamed into Rykovo, after Soviet party- and statesman Alexei Rykov.
 After Rykov was arrested in 1937 the town was renamed Ordzhonikidze after another Soviet leader, Sergo Ordzhonikidze.
 The name Yenakiieve was returned to the town in 1943.
 By 1939 the population of the town was 88,200.